US 395 over Farwell Rd in Spokane County

 of nearly 3,500 of these critical transportation links.

 The safety of bridge structures in Washington State is ensured through a meticulous inspection system.
 All public bridge owners, such as WSDOT, Counties and Cities, follow the same bridge inspection procedures.
-The condition rating of all bridge decks, superstructures and substructures are rated based on these inspections.
+The condition rating of all bridge decks, superstructures and substructures and other elements based on these inspections.

-Most bridges are inspected every two years, with a few exceptions.
-Some bridges with structural issues and older bridges are inspected more frequently.
+Nationally, most bridges are inspected every two years.
+Some bridges with structural issues are inspected more frequently.
 The Alaskan Way Viaduct in Seattle, for example, is inspected thoroughly every six months.
 A select group of WSDOT owned concrete bridges in good condition are allowed to be inspected on a 4 year cycle.

 A study performed by the Federal Emergency Management Agency in 2001 found that Washington has the second highest risk for economic loss in the nation due to earthquakes.
 California has the highest risk.
 The largest earthquakes in recent history in Washington occurred in 1949, 1965 and 2001 and killed 15 people.
 The most recent Nisqually earthquake killed one, injured 320 and caused over $2 billion dollars worth of damage.

 WSDOT has addressed a number of bridges in its seismic retrofit program

 and scour program with clear goals of minimizing loss of life and disruption of commerce, as well as reducing the risks of complete bridge collapse.

 In July 2012, the Moving Ahead for Progress in the 21st Century Act (MAP-21) became federal law, which is specific to transportation.
 The cornerstone of this law is the transition to a performance and outcome-based federal aid program.